Karina-Santana/tic-tac-toe/README.md

 This is a Tic Tac Toe game.

+<a href="https://karina-santana.github.io/tic-tac-toe/">Click here to play the game</a>

 How to play:

 - First add the names of the two players, save and start playing.
 - Go clicking on the boxes trying to form a combination of 3 boxes with your symbol.
 - You can combine 3 boxes horizontally, vertically or both diagonally.
 - The first player to get a combination of 3 boxes wins.
-- To play again, press the 'Play Again' button.
+- To reset the game, press the 'Play Again' button.

 ## Plan